bannable/paseto/README.md

 This repository includes a [VSCode DevContainer](.devcontainer) configuration which automatically includes extensions for both Sorbet and Solargraph, and configures a docker image with libsodium.

 After checking out the repo, run `bin/setup` to install dependencies.
 If you are using the provided DevContainer, this happens automatically after the container image is first created.
-You may need to restart Solargraph for it to work correctly when first bringing up the container.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).